Stack Underflow

 Stack Overflow was incredibly popular.
 On 2 June 2021, it was sold for $1.8 billion.

 I preferred SO over Reddit because answers tended to be more detailed, and because of this accidental 'hub answer' feature.
-I and many other people found Stack Overflow answers via Google, so we would tend to find more popular answer pages first, which would often have a rich discussion and back and forth about how to do some particular thing.
+I and many other people found Stack Overflow answers via Google Search, so we would find more popular answer pages first, which would often have a rich discussion and back and forth about how to do some particular thing.

-The original questions on these pages could be years old, but it didn't matter because Google Search kept on sending visitors to the page who would provide updated answers and comments.
+Typically, Reddit threads dry up within days of the original question.
+The original questions on these SO pages could be years old, but it didn't matter because Google Search kept on sending visitors to the page.
+Those visitors would often provide updated answers and comments.

 These hub question pages had thousands of views and a plethora of reasonable/partial answers.

-My input tended to be "end to end" answers, which I posted to these hub pages, showing how to do something (relevant to the original question) from end to end.
+The answers I contributed tended to be "end to end" solutions, which I posted to these hub pages, showing how to do something (relevant to the original question) from end to end.
 I provided these answers to thank the SO community for the fragmentary answers that I was able to piece together into a solution to my problem.

-My reputation grew at a relatively steady pace until 2025 when it very noticeably stalled.
+My reputation grew at a relatively steady pace until early 2025 when it completely stalled.

-In any event, I asked this admittedly boring question and got no answers or comments.
+In any event, in January of 2025 I asked my question and... got no answers or comments.

 Ever.